yue-cheng-wind/shopify-image-repository/README.md

 Please provide brief instructions on how to use your application.
 We are a test driven environment, so ensure your challenge includes tests.
 Provide brief instructions on how to use your application, so that someone could use your application and understand how it works.

 ## Project App Description
 I built this image repository as the idea of collections of flower pictures name 'search garden'.
-The frontend is built via ReactJS and Material UI library; the backend is hosted on firebase.
+The frontend is built via ReactJS and Material UI library; the database is hosted on firebase, web app is hosted on heroku.
 Documents and images are stored in firebase store and firebase storage, respectively.
 Each document in firebase store has 3 attributes: "image name", "description", and "url".

 Two features are implemented for this POC product: